Anti-fashion: Designers

 For Yohji Yamamoto, the most basic concept of anti-fashion is not to follow the trend.
-Yohji Yamamoto's designing style has always been unconventional and gender-neutral, such as designing women's clothing according to the concept of men's clothing.
+Yohji Yamamoto's design style has always been unconventional and gender-neutral, such as designing women's clothing according to the concept of men's clothing.
 He likes to cover women's body shapes with exaggerated proportions, bringing out the androgynous, asexual aesthetic concept.
-This new dres' concept, which runs counter to the European mainstream, has not only established itself in the fashion industry but has also influenced European designers.
+This new dress concept, which runs counter to the European mainstream, has not only established itself in the fashion industry but has also influenced European designers.